stephengold/MonkeyWrench/README.md

 It contains 2 sub-projects:

 1. lib: the MonkeyWrench [JVM] runtime library based on lwjgl-assimp
-2. apps: non-automated test software
+2. apps: related applications, including examples and non-automated test software

 MonkeyWrench attempts to load 3-D models and animations in a wide variety of formats, including: